jeanslack/Videomass/dev/localization_howto.md

 - Now open the `videomass.po` with a translation editing program, for example 'PoEdit', and start your translation.

+- Check the catalog property data on menu bar > Catalog > Property... and make sure it contains at least some information.
+Otherwise you could provide it here.

 - You can close and resume your work whenever you want but you must always save your changes.
 This generates a file called `videomass.mo` with your new native language tanslation.

 - Before try your new translation by starting Videomass, open the `Videomass-?.?.?/videomass3/vdms_SYS/app_const.py` module with your favorite